-- Price changes in the futures contract are settled daily. - Hence the spot price rather than the initial futures price is paid on the delivery date. - Marking to market nullifies any financial incentive for not making delivery. - A farmer enters into a forward contract to sell a food processor 100,000 bushels of corn at \$2.00 per bushel in November. - Suppose the price of corn rises to \$2.5 by November.
+- Price changes in the futures contract are settled daily. - Hence the spot price rather than the initial futures price is paid on the delivery date. - Marking to market nullifies any financial incentive for not making delivery. - A farmer enters into a forward contract to sell 100,000 bushels of corn at \$2.00 per bushel in November. - Suppose the price of corn rises to \$2.5 by November. - The farmer has incentive to sell his harvest in the spot market for \$2.5.